marcincuber/modal_logic/README.txt

 # All rights reserved
 This is a Propositional Modal Logic solver for following logics:

 K:  has been completed - Logic_K.py can be used to test formulas
     no properties

 T:  completed - Logic_T.py
     reflexive   []p -> p

-KB: Logic_Symmetric- almost completed
+K4: completed

+B:  Completed - Logic_Symmetric
     symmetric   p -> []<>p

-B: not started
+KB: Completed
     symmetric and reflexive

-S4: not started
+S4: started
     reflexive and transitive    []p -> [][]p

 S5: not started
     reflexive, transitive and symmetric
     S4 + <>p ->[]<>p

 S4.3: not started
     same as S4 but additionally linear